Cosmology Without Windows: Quadratic Estimators for the Galaxy Power Spectrum: Quadratic Estimator Hyperparameters

 \section{Quadratic Estimator Hyperparameters}

-Below, we provide brief discussion on of the effects of varying a number of hyperparameters controlling the implementation and application of the quadratic estimators, including the effects of binning, weighting and pixellation.
+Below, we provide brief discussion on of the effects of varying a number of hyperparameters controlling the implementation and application of the quadratic estimators, including the effects of binning, weighting and \resub{pixellization}.

-\paragraph{Size of Pixellation Grid} A necessary step for computation of the quadratic estimators is assigning the data to a cuboidal grid, allowing for Fourier transforms to be easily computed via the FFT algorithm.
+\paragraph{Size of \resub{Pixellization} Grid} A necessary step for computation of the quadratic estimators is assigning the data to a cuboidal grid, allowing for Fourier transforms to be easily computed via the FFT algorithm.
 For the simple windowed power spectrum estimates, the pixel-width $L$ is usually chosen to ensure that the associated Nyquist frequency ($k_\mathrm{Nyq} = 2\pi/L$) is at least twice $k_\mathrm{max}$; this ensures that the spectra are free from discretization artefacts, though, due to the $\mathcal{O}(N_g\log N_g)$ scaling of FFTs, a denser grid requires greater computational time.
-In the quadratic estimator formalism, the leading-order effects of pixellation are cancelled since the band-powers are computed from a difference of quantities computed in the data and simulations; it may thus be feasible to use a smaller grid-size.
+In the quadratic estimator formalism, the leading-order effects of \resub{pixellization} are cancelled since the band-powers are computed from a difference of quantities computed in the data and simulations; it may thus be feasible to use a smaller grid-size.

 Subspace coefficients computed with the ML estimator (Sec.\,\ref{sec: subspace-qe}) with three choices of pixel-width are shown in Fig.\,\ref{fig: sv-grid-comparison}.
 We observe consistent results with all three, albeit with a very slight increase in the error-bars for $k_\mathrm{Nyq} = 0.2\hMpc$.
 This is particularly notable for the coarsest grid, since $k_\mathrm{Nyq}$ is below the $k_\mathrm{max} = 0.25\hMpc$ used to construct the basis vectors.
 This conclusion depends somewhat on the choice of basis; the subspace vectors preferentially weight wavenumbers most sensitive to cosmological and nuisance parameters, thus the high-$k$ regions most affected by gridding artefacts are downweighted.
 Repeating the analysis for the band-powers shows that the results are independent of $k_\mathrm{Nyq}$ providing $k_\mathrm{Nyq}>k_\mathrm{max}$.
 The latter conclusion applies also to the FKP-based quadratic estimator.
 This weak restriction allows us to use relatively coarse grids and hence expedite the computation.